No acting experience necessary!

-On Friday, February 9 and Saturday, February 10, curtains will open at 7 p.m. (doors at 6:30 p.m.) in the EUC Auditorium.
-Attendees will be exposed to the issue of interpersonal violence in an effort to encourage action through awareness to end this epidemic and restore the inherent rights of individuals to live free of violation.
+On Friday, February 8 and Saturday, February 9, curtains will open at 7 p.m. (doors at 6:30 p.m.) in the EUC Auditorium.
+Open to the public, attendees will be exposed to the issue of interpersonal violence in an effort to encourage action through awareness to end this epidemic and restore the inherent rights of individuals to live free of violation.
 The show is filled with emotion – audience members can expect to laugh, feel inspired and hopefully learn quite a bit.

-A $5 donation is suggested, and t-shirts, V-Day themed food, t-shirts, buttons and flowers will be available for purchase, and all proceeds go to Clara House and V-Day Campaign.
+A $5 donation is suggested, and t-shirts, V-Day themed food, t-shirts, buttons and flowers will be available for purchase, and all proceeds go to Clara House/Piedmont Family Services and V-Day Campaign.
+Donations of tampons and maxi pads will directly benefit homeless women in Greensboro

 General admission; free parking is available behind the Weatherspoon Art Museum (500 Tate St).
 Pay parking is available in the Walker Street Parking Deck, adjacent to the Elliott University Center.